vault27/Foundation/paloalto.md

 **VLANs**

-- Each Layer 2 interface defined on the firewall can be associated with a VLAN
+- Each Layer 2 interface defined on the firewall can be associated with a VLAN object
-- The same VLAN can be assigned to multiple Layer 2 interfaces but each interface can belong to only one VLAN
+- The same VLAN can be assigned to multiple Layer 2 interfaces or subinterfaces but each interface can belong to only one VLAN
 - In VLAN configuration we add L2 interfaces
 - We also add static MAC configuration: which MAC on which interface
-- And we assign VLAN interface - this is like on Cisco, so VLAN has an IP address
+- And we assign VLAN Interface - this is like on Cisco, so VLAN has an IP address
+- Sub-interfaces which use different 802.1Q tags can use the same VLAN virtual-bridge effectively performing VLAN tag rewriting

 **MAC addresses + speed/duplex**